PySimpleGUI/PySimpleGUI/docs/cookbook.md

 # Recipe - The `popup_get_file` Version of Add GUI to Front-End of Script

-Why recreate the wheel?
+Why re-invent the wheel?
 There's a `Popup` function that will get a Filename for you.
 This is a single-line GUI:

 ```python
 fname = sg.popup_get_file('Document to open')